 - ATI TEAS scores will be valid and remain on file for a period of two years.

-Students seeking reentry to the program must meet the Readmission and Reentry Criteria as stated in the current HCC Radiography Student Handbook.
+Students seeking reentry to the program must meet the Readmission and Reentry Criteria as stated in the policy (PDF).
 Students will be allowed to reenter as space permits and by approval of the Radiography Admissions Team.
 The following materials must be submitted: